 If you're feeling extra adventurous, there's a scenic walk that gets you to Glendalough in about 15 minutes.
 You can park at the Glendalough Woollen Mills in Laragh and take the forest walk that leads behind the mills.
 See here for more information about parking in and around Glendalough.

-All visits to Brú na Bóinne start at the visitor centre, where a shuttle-bus service will collect you and take you to the most important sites.
-Be warned that tours of Newgrange and Knowth are limited to 750 places per day, while Brú na Bóinne as a whole attracts nearly three times this number during peak season.
-With no advance booking available, it pays to arrive early and be patient.
+Be warned that tours of Newgrange and Knowth are limited to 750 places per day, while Bru na Boinne as a whole attracts nearly three times this number during peak season.
+Arrive early or visit midweek.
+There is an online booking system for groups with 14 or fewer people.

 Perched on the banks of the River Shannon, Clonmacnoise is perhaps the foremost of Ireland's many monastic cities.
 For those interested in early Christianity, it is a must-see destination.
 Enclosed within the ancient city walls are various ecclesiastical ruins including a cathedral, seven ancient churches, three high crosses, round towers and the largest collection of Early Christian grave slabs in Western Europe - all remarkably well-preserved and fascinating to anyone, not just those with a special interest in Ireland's religious history.